Overview of Orthopedic Trauma

 - Provides leadership in education, research and system planning to all hospitals caring for injured patients in the region.

 The standard for a Level 1 I trauma center is 1,200 or more trauma-related admissions per yea,r with at least 240 of those being classified as major trauma.
 In 2009, Scott & White cared for 958 major trauma patients.

-As Level 1 trauma centers, Baylor University Medical Center at Dallas and Scott & White Medical Center – Temple offer expanded orthopedic trauma services with fellowship-trained orthopedic trauma surgeons capable of treating complex musculoskeletal injuries.
+As Level 1 trauma centers, Baylor University Medical Center and Scott & White Medical Center – Temple offer expanded orthopedic trauma services with fellowship-trained orthopedic trauma surgeons capable of treating complex musculoskeletal injuries.